Same-sex marriage in Finland: Religious performance

 Same-sex marriage remains a controversial topic in the Evangelical Lutheran Church of Finland, the largest Christian denomination in Finland.
 Thousands of Finns resigned from the Church in November 2014 due to comments made by some church officials supporting the new marriage legislation.
 Many priests officiate at same-sex marriages and offer their blessings to the couples.
 However, the matter is contentious within the Church.
 In November 2020, a group of ministers opposed to same-sex marriage called on the church synod to sanction priests who officiate at such marriages.
-Archbishop of Turku Tapio Luoma has called on dioceses not to sanction priests who perform marriages for same-sex couples, saying that the issue "cannot be settled by sanctions" but that "any solution for the [C]hurch must be based on the fact that there can be disagreement on the matter".
+The Archbishop of Turku, Tapio Luoma, has called on dioceses not to sanction priests who perform marriages for same-sex couples, saying that the issue "cannot be settled by sanctions" but that "any solution for the [C]hurch must be based on the fact that there can be disagreement on the matter".
 A 2019 survey conducted by the University of Eastern Finland showed that 57% of priests in the Evangelical Lutheran Church would marry same-sex couples if explicitly permitted by the church leadership to do so.

 In September 2020, the Supreme Administrative Court of Finland ruled that diocesan chapters may sanction priests who perform same-sex marriages.
 The Diocese of Helsinki has taken a position not to issue warnings to priests who perform same-sex marriages.
-In March 2024, the Bishops' Conference of the Evangelical Lutheran Church of Finland recommended a compromise provision where marriage would have been defined both as between "a man and a woman" and between "two people".
+In March 2024, the Bishops' Conference of the Evangelical Lutheran Church of Finland proposed a compromise provision defining marriage as both between "a man and a woman" and between "two people".
 If approved by the General Synod, the measure would have allowed priests to perform same-sex marriages; however, it failed to reach the required threshold at a vote on 9 May 2025.
 It passed by 62 votes to 40—15 short of the 77 required.
 In November 2024, two parish churches in Vantaa voted to allow same-sex marriages.